If there’s one thing web visitors and search engines have in common, it’s this - they both detest a poor user experience.

 Usability and the Search Experience

-“You know, in the past, SEO used to be all about search engines.
+In the past, SEO used to be all about search engines.
 Our primary focus, as SEO practitioners, was to satisfy Google’s requirements for quality content. […] But there’s a fundamental flaw in this thinking.
 It focused on an algorithm but left out the most important factor in your marketing strategy – the customer.
 Thankfully, that’s not the case anymore.”

 In short, search experience focuses on customers and aims to improve and boost their overall experience on the page.

-In our framework, we identified three crucial elements that affect it:
+In our framework, we identified three crucial elements that affect it: usability, relevance, and authority.

-And as you can see, usability – factors directly affecting the user experience, lie at its foundation.
+And as you can see, usability* – factors directly affecting the user experience – lie at its foundation.

 Benefits of Improving Usability

-This allows more users to find, access, and comfortably view your pages is bound to translate to an increase in conversion rate.
+Allowing more users to find, access, and comfortably view your pages is bound to translate to an increase in conversion rate.

 Here’s another example that highlights it – the growth of traffic to web pages served to mobile devices.